self-actuated/actuated.com/posts/2024-08-06-actuated-com-two-year-review.md

 Over time, we started to meet teams who wanted to outsource the server installation, maintenance, and monitoring to someone else.
 This makes actuated feel even more like managed runners, whilst keeping the benefits of self-hosted infrastructure.
 We're able to offer this as part of your subscription, because [once we've run the installation of the agent](https://docs.actuated.com/install-agent/), there is rarely a reason to log into the host again.
 In the rare event of a catastrophic failure, we can have the server OS image flashed and the agent reinstalled within a few minutes.

+> For our compute intensive application, with testing taking 30-45 minutes, every second counts.
+Actuated has helped us keep our development speed up by making sure we ran on fast bare-metal servers and by helping us find bottle necks in the testing process.
+We were able to drop our testing time by 50% whilst saving 3-6x per month versus similar hosted GitHub Actions minutes.
+>
+> Justin Gray, CTO at Toolpath

 One of the downsides to using a technology like [Firecracker](https://firecracker-microvm.github.io/) is that it requires [KVM](https://linux-kvm.org/page/Main_Page) or nested virtualisation to be available on the server.
 If you're using AWS already, you'll be disappointed to learn that their bare-metal hardware is not only overpriced, but it isn't suited to CI workload which require a fast processor and storage.

 [We put together a list of servers that we recommend](https://docs.actuated.com/provision-server/) and the rough costing for them, but to make it simple, you cannot beat Hetzner.
 Most of our customers rent bare-metal from them and we've been very pleased with the value for money and sheer performance.